rust-lang/rust/rfc.md

 - No harm will be done as long as the new libsyntax exists as an experiemt on crates.io.
 However, actually using it in the compiler and other tools would require massive refactorings.

-- Proposed syntax tree requires to keep the original source code available, which might increase memory usage of the compiler.
-However, it should be possible to throw the original tree and source code away after conversion to HIR.
+- It's difficult to know upfront if the proposed syntax tree would actually work well in both the compiler and IDE.
+It may be possible that some drawbacks will be discovered during implementation.

 # Rationale and alternatives
 [alternatives]: #alternatives